Sharing the Family Bed

 If your family has made the proactive decision to bed share, or have been thrown into it out of necessity, there are guidelines that should be followed to ensure the safety of your little one.
 Being equipped with the knowledge to do it safely can make the bed sharing experience a positive one.

-- It is important to remember that regardless of where baby is sleeping, whether it’s in your bed, their own bed, a bassinet, etc., baby should be placed on their back to sleep
+- Regardless of where baby is sleeping, whether it’s in your bed, their own bed, or a bassinet, she should be placed on her back to sleep.

-- Make sure that their crib is free from blankets, stuffed animals, bumper pads, etc. The only thing that needs to go into the crib is a tight fitted sheet and your baby!
+- Make the crib free from blankets, stuffed animals, bumper pads, etc. The only thing that needs to go into the crib is a tight fitted sheet and your baby!

-- Make sure that your mattress fits well in the crib or bassinet and that there are not any spaces between the mattress and the walls of the bed
+- Make sure that the mattress fits well in the crib or bassinet and that there are no spaces between the it and the walls of the bed.

 - Your baby should not sleep on a couch, futon, or any other soft surface where they have the potential of rolling into a crack and suffocating or rolling off.